gagani-amarathunga/Practicing-Android/HorizontalListView/README.md

 - [x] Display items in a RecyclerView

 ## Usage
-Horizontally scrollabel list view using,
 * RecyclerView
 * CardView
 * Fragment
 * ConstraintLayout

 ## Screenshots
+Clicking on one item of the list view (left image) directs to the detailed view (right image) of the item.
 ![Horizontal ListView](https://mir-s3-cdn-cf.behance.net/project_modules/fs/77d4cb68918033.5b6db8bd5bb60.jpg)

 ## Improvements